lambda-isel/script.iptv_playlist_manager/README.md

 ### Update PVR IPTV Simple Client

 Enable this setting to load the created playlist into PVR IPTV Simple Client after IPTV Playlist Manager has created a playlist.
-This entails updating the settings of PVR IPTV Simple Client and reloading the PVR.
+This entails updating the settings of PVR IPTV Simple Client and restarting the PVR.

 ### File